The Galapagos Islands

 the Ecuadorian Highlands, Cotopaxi, Otavalo and of course, Machu Picchu, Peru!

-SPECIAL ITINERARY: 8 days / 7 nights cruise onboard the M/Y GALAPAGOS SPIRIT
+SAMPLE ITINERARY: 8 days / 7 nights cruise

 FLY TO GALAPAGOS & BOARD THE M/Y GALAPAGOS SPIRIT